jmsjst22/OOSA-code-public/README.md

 ### geopandas

-Includes an example of using geopandas to read and reproject some vector data.
+Includes an example of using geopandas to read some vector data from a .csv file, reproject and write to a shape file.